Tucson and Phoenix-area Child Custody Lawyers

 Parenting plans are an issue in many family law cases and are not limited to divorce and legal separation cases.
 When parents are not married, it is first necessary to establish who the legal parents of a child are, through a paternity action.
 The biological father must sign an acknowledgement of paternity so he can exercise his parental rights.
 Once the legal parents are determined, it is necessary to establish a parenting plan in the best interest of your children, just as in a divorce or legal separation.
-In Tucson, our dedicated child custody attorneys are here to make sure your rights are firmly established and advocate on your behalf.
+Whether you are in Tucson or Phoenix, our dedicated child custody attorneys are here to make sure your rights are firmly established and advocate on your behalf.

 When it comes to your children, emotions run high, and the case can become even more contentious and litigious.
 There are two parts to child custody cases, which include legal decision-making and parenting time.
 A Tucson child custody attorney can help guide you through each part of the case.
 Historically, Arizona courts gave preference to mothers in custody actions, but over the years it has become a more gender-neutral state, focusing instead on the primary parenting functions performed by each parent and the relationship each parent has with the children.
 It is important to be able to describe your relationship with your children effectively and adequately and show the court why the arrangement you propose is in their best interests.
 Courts will often times defer to the status quo to increase the stability in the lives of your children to the greatest extent possible.